Lightning Network

 Payment channels

-Payment channels are 2-2 multi-signature addresses that enable two counterparties to lock funds into an address, and process an unlimited number of payments between each other.
-Payments are considered final when the parties withdraw their funds back onchain and close their channel.
-Creating and managing one or more payment channels lis how a user interacts with Lightning.
+Payment channels are 2-2 multisig addresses on bitcoin L1 that allow two counterparties to lock funds and process an unlimited number of offchain payments between each other.
+Payments achieve finality only when a channel is closed and funds are settled onchain.
+Opening and managing one or more payment channels is how a user interacts with the Lightning Network.

 Hashed Timelock Contracts (HTLCs)